levibostian/Basecamp-Github_Chatbot/README.md

 To simplify things, the default `docker-compose.yml` will run a single container, passing the environment variables in `.env`.
 By default the error log will be stored in the current local directory as `error.log`, and the database as `database.json`.

-See the relevant comment in `docker-compose.yml` for help supplying your own message templates.
+See the relevant comment in the `volumes` section of `docker-compose.yml` for help supplying your own message templates.

 ```
 $ docker-compose -f docker-compose.yml up